 Boiler Temperature vs. Speed of Vaporization

 So, let’s start from the beginning.
 The whole idea is to boil your mash to take advantage of the fact that alcohol boils at a lower temperature than water (and a lot of other compounds that you don’t want in your final distillate), resulting in something that has a higher ABV.
 The alcohol distillation temperature that the mash will boil at depends entirely upon the ABV of the mash that is boiling, and based on this ABV will boil somewhere between the boiling point of ethanol (173 F) and water (212F), unless you are 9000 ft above sea level like us.
 The higher your washes ABV is, the closer your temperature will be to 173.
 And the lower your ABV is, the closer your temperature will be to 212.
 To further complicate things, as you start to boil the ethanol out of your wash, the ABV of the wash will decrease, so the temperature that it boils at will also change.
-To see this illustrated, see the chart to the right, and maybe even print it out for future reference!
+To see this illustrated, see the chart to the right, and maybe even print it out for a future reference of recommended boiler temperature!

 Again, this is very important to repeat: the ABV is the only thing that will affect the temperature that your wash is boiling at (which should be the same as the vapors in the head of your boiler).
 Turning up the heat to your boiler will not increase this temperature (unless your mash hasn’t started boiling yet).
 What turning up the heat will do is increase the rate at which the wash is being vaporized (making a liquid change its phase into a gas takes energy).